DinoChiesa/Java-SignedUrl-Service/README.md

      --timeout 300
    ```

 3. Restrict who can access this service!
-Since now, anyone with access to the URL can generate signed URLs.
+Remember, anyone with access to the URL can generate signed URLs.